-If your child care center has great staff, solid curriculum, and is reasonably priced, what makes it different from all of the other centers in the area?
-These tips and tricks will lead to increased enrollment and will help your center stand out to future parents.
+If your child care center has a great staff, a solid curriculum, and is reasonably priced, what makes it different from all of the other centers in the area?
+These tips and tricks may lead to increased enrollment and help your center stand out to future parents:

 Stand Out From The Crowd

 Finding and developing your program’s niche is crucial to making it stand out from the rest.
 It is always so easy to do what everyone else is doing, but that may hurt you in the long run.
 Your center’s niche should be the thing that your center does differently and better than the rest.
 If your niche is having flexible extended hours of operation, be accommodating to working parents who may get delayed.
 Have details for perspective working parents on how the extended hours are used and what their children may do during that time.
 If your niche is based on preschool-aged children, build a curriculum that will help those students thrive in Kindergarten.
 Your center’s niche should be easy to find on any marketing material that you produce.

 Market To Your Audience

 The key to getting the word out there about your program is marketing.
 The more information about your center that is accessible to future parents, the more likely they will be to consider enrolling their child there.
 A few simple ways to market your child care program could be through having a frequently updated website and social media platforms and attending child-friendly events within your community.

 Having a frequently updated website does not have to cost a lot.
 Websites such as Wix or Squarespace offer free and easy to use website template designs.
 Child care center websites should include pages with the following information: a home page where the user can get a general idea for your center, a pricing/enrollment page, a page easily accessible with contact information for your center, and a page about your specific curriculum or special offerings.
 These webpages can easily be manipulated for photo updates, pricing changes, holiday closings, etc.